vdux-components/tooltip/Readme.md

 ## API - props

   * `message` - The content of the tooltip.
 This may be just a string or it may be JSX elements.
+  * `placement` - Defaults to `left`.
+One of `top/right/bottom/left`.
+Specifies where the tooltip should appear relative to the container.
   * `delay` - Optional.
 Defaults to 0.
 How long to wait before showing the tooltip after the user hovers over `children`.
   * `class` - A class to apply to the tooltip's container when it renders.
   * `style` - Style properties you want to apply to the outermost container.